 —A new affiliated AP is added to the AP MLD with which the AP is affiliated following the procedure defined in 35.3.6.2 (Adding affiliated APs).

-—A Reconfiguration Multi-Link element is included by the AP affiliated with an AP MLD, following the procedure defined in 35.3.6.3 (Removing affiliated APs).
+—A Reconfiguration Multi-Link element is included or modified by adding a new Per-STA Profile subelement (#20006) by the AP affiliated with an AP MLD, following the procedure defined in 35.3.6.3 (Removing affiliated APs).

 —A TTLM is advertised by the AP MLD.